-- Empire Theme: Graphic ($$) prioritizes large photos and collections.
+- Empire theme: Graphic ($$$) prioritizes large photos and collections.
 This one is great for brands taking a strong stance on an aesthetic or lifestyle.

 If you have the budget but not the visual skills, consider hiring a designer or agency to help you put together a branding package.
-Shopify Experts are vetted professionals that have experience working with brands of all sizes.
+Shopify Experts are vetted professionals who have experience working with brands of all sizes.

 📚 Learn more:

 - Customizing Your Shopify Theme: How to Use Images, Colors, and Fonts

 - 25 Best Ecommerce Website Designs To Stand Out